-Stanmore College wishes to remain in the financial health category of Good or better to achieve the following strategic objectives with the best financial impact possible to:
+Stanmore College wishes to achieve the following financial strategic objectives in order to:

-- · maximise student performance on all measures - develop a high quality, professional workforce - embrace and use technology effectively in all areas of the College's work - maximise the College's financial resources in order to invest in change to meet the needs of our learners.
+- maximise student performance on all measures - develop a high quality, professional workforce - embrace and use technology effectively in all areas of the College's work - maximise the College's financial resources in order to invest in change to meet the needs of our learners.

 The financial objectives are to maintain long term, sustainable financial viability for Stanmore College.
-This will enable:
+This will enable the College to: